TL;DR

 When you arrange Critical Illness Cover, you will typically have two main options for how it's structured with life insurance.

 - Combined (or "Accelerated") Life and Critical Illness Cover: This is the most common and cost-effective option.
 You have one policy that covers both events.
-The policy pays out on the first claim event – either a critical illness diagnosis or death.
-Once it pays out, the policy ends.
+The policy may pay out on the first claim event – either a critical illness diagnosis or death.
+Once it may pay out, the policy ends.

-- Standalone Critical Illness Cover: This is a separate policy that is independent of any life insurance you may have.
+- Standalone Critical Illness Cover: This is a separate policy that is regulated of any life insurance you may have.

 Here’s how to weigh them up: